Laurie Lawrence: Other interests

 Lawrence is also a motivational speaker.

 Family

 Lawrence married Jocelyn in 1974.
-They have three children: Jane, Kate and Emma, all of whom are employed at the Laurie Lawrence Swim School in Brisbane.
+They have three children, all of whom are employed at the Laurie Lawrence Swim School in Brisbane.

 Honours

 Lawrence was inducted into the Sport Australia Hall of Fame in 1991 and received an Australian Sports Medal in 2000.
+He was appointed Officer of the Order of Australia in the 2025 Australia Day Honours.